Sailing in Australia

 Sailing is a popular sport and recreational activity in Australia with its varied coastline and often warm climate.

 Australian Sailing is the peak body in charge of sailing as recognised by the International Sailing Federation In 2017-18 there were over 80,000 registered sailors and over 16,000 events held across the country.

 Clubs

 Sailing Clubs are common in Australia.
-Large cities have significant numbers of clubs catering to boats from off the beach dinghys to serious ocean racing.
+Large cities have significant numbers of clubs catering to boats from off the beach dinghies to serious ocean racing.
 Sydney for example, has over 40 sailing clubs.
 Most moderate sized towns with sailable water nearby have a sailing club.
 Many clubs hold weekly races, annual championships and annual races.

 Sailing Associations

 Australia has a large number associations ranging from one design class associations, which sail boats bound by strict rules to open associations for development and broad communities of boats.
 Associations are generally at a national level with state based subsidiaries, although some associations are state based where they represent classes or communities that are only found in one state.
 In 2019, Sailing Australia affiliated ### class and other associations, although not all class associations are affiliated.

 Associations often hold annual state and national championships.